 - Timers – setTimeout(), setInterval()

-There need to be a mechanism to detect component state changes, and re-rendered the view as needed.
-Here is where change detection comes into play.
+There needs to be a mechanism to detect component state changes, and re-rendered the view as needed.
+Let’s see how it works.

 Angular Default Change Detection Strategy